 ‘Stephen Panton – very technically strong on litigation process, project management and technical issues.’

 North Somerset Council

-- Advised North Somerset Council on the environmental aspects of the reopening of the railway between Bristol and Portishead for passenger train services.
+- Advising on the environmental impact assessment and Habitats Regulations aspects of MetroWest Phase 1, the reopening of the railway between Bristol and Portishead for passenger train services.

 Acorn Property Group

 Barratt Homes Bristol

 Mactaggart and Mickel Homes